Betti Numbers of Random Hypersurface Arrangements: A Random Spectral Sequence

 \section{A Random Spectral Sequence}

-We direct the reader to references such as~\cite{mccleary2001user} for an in-depth treatment of spectral sequences.
-Our semi-algebraic sets will be assumed to possess finite triangulations.
-We shall study the simplicial cohomology (in our case, the topology is tame, so various cohomology theories coincide).
+\hide{ We direct the reader to references such as~\cite{mccleary2001user} for an in-depth treatment of spectral sequences.
+We will only consider semi-algebraic sets which are compact, and therefore they posses finite triangulations by \cite[Theorem 9.3.2]{BCR:98}.
+We shall study the simplicial cohomology (in our case, the topology is tame, so various cohomology theories coincide). } We will only consider semi-algebraic sets which are compact.
+For a compact semi-algebraic set $S$ we denote by $\HH^*(S)$ the cohomology groups of the constant sheaf $(\mathbb{Z}_2)_S$ on $S$.
+Since $S$ is compact $\HH^*(S)$ is isomorphic to the cohomology group $\HH_c^*(S)$ (cohomology of $(\mathbb{Z}_2)_S$ with compact support).
+Moreover, since $S$ is semi-algebraic $\HH^*(S)$ is isomorphic to the singular cohomology groups of $S$ as well.

+Suppose that $\Gamma_1, \ldots, \Gamma_s$ are compact semi-algebraic sets in real projective space, $\RP^n$.
+We want to study the cohomology of the union $\Gamma = \Gamma_1 \cup \cdots \cup \Gamma_s$.
+The following theorem follows from the Mayer-Vietoris exact sequence in cohomology for closed subspaces of a topological space (see for example, \cite[page 148]{Iversen}).